LambdaTest/documentation/docs/hyperexecute-run-jmeter-tests.md

   <img loading="lazy" src={require('../assets/images/hyperexecute/integration/lt-products/performance_testing/5.png').default} alt="HyperExecute"  width="1920" height="868" className="doc_img"/>

-  - **Total Load Distribution :** Configure the regions in which you want to distrbute the load testing as per the % of the users.
+  - **Total Load Distribution :** Configure the regions in which you want to distribute the load testing as per the % of the users.

 - Click on the **Run Test** button.